mansisampat8/mansisampat8.github.io/_posts/2025-09-22-first-post.md

    A product that fits the market fuels word-of-mouth.
 Your users bring in new users without you burning through ad spend.

 3. **Market credibility**
-   If people are talking about your product, recommending it, and choosing it over bigger names—you’ve crossed a critical threshold.
+   If people are talking about your product, recommending it, and choosing it over bigger names you’ve crossed a critical threshold.

 ---

 ### 6 steps to achieve product-market fit

-Finding PMF isn’t a checklist—it’s a cycle of learning, testing, and adjusting.
+Finding PMF isn’t a checklist; it’s a cycle of learning, testing, and adjusting.
 But here’s a practical path to get there:

 **1. Define your target customer**
 Don’t start with everyone.
 Pin down *who* you’re solving for.
 Build personas with clear pain points, behaviors, and buying capacity.